sola-st/RepairAgent/README.md

 - The folder **data/root_patches** contains patches produced by RepairAgent in the main phase
 - The folder **data/derivated_pathces** contains patches obtained by mutating **root_patches**
-- Costs: The costs recorded for running RepairAgent are found under XX and XX
-  * To have costs plot, you can use the script XX.

 Note: RepairAgent encountered exceptions due to Middleware errors in 29 bugs, which were not re-run.